Sunday, December 10, 2023

 Sustainablilty and Making Money

 The new buzzword for the dairy industry is sustainability.
-The USDA defines sustainability as "Sustainable agriculture is farming in such a ways to protect the environment, aid and export natural resources and to make the best use of nonrenewable resources."
+The USDA defines sustainability as "Sustainable agriculture is farming in such ways to protect the environment, aid and export natural resources and to make the best use of nonrenewable resources."
 Dairy needs to provide food that is desirable, healthy, and affordable.
 U.S. dairies are doing just that.
 Today's dairy products primarily need healthy components, like butterfat and protein.
 When the amount of these components in milk increases, the needed components can be supplied with fewer cows and at lower cost.
 This post will cover the trends that accomplish these requirements.

 The data used in this post is Federal Order averages.
 Individual producers do achieve significantly higher levels of components.